sal-medstats/ctru/readme.md

 ## Collaborating

 To collaborate in this work you will need to install [Git](https://git-scm.com) on your computer and have a [GitHub account](https://www.github.com/join).
 If you're not familiar with either of these you may find the tutorial [Conversational Git](http://blog.anvard.org/conversational-git/) a useful place to start.
+The [GitHub help pages](https://help.github.com/) are also excellent.

 ### Cloning